ThomasCoret/Take5-/README.md

 # Conclusion
 In conclusion it looks like playing cards that fit in closely with the board looks to be a good strategy against random opponents.
-There is a lot of improvement still left, for example actually looking at the board before playing a card and playing low cards when the rows are not filled to take the fewest penalty points on row replacing.
+There is a lot of improvement still left, for example actually looking how full the rows are, how many penalty points are in a row and playing low cards when the rows are not filled to take the fewest penalty points on row replacing.
 Feel free to to design your own player to test against these players!